Hoff Church: History

 In 1508, there was a local peasant uprising.
 The church was used as a fortification and was set on fire.
 The church was rebuilt afterwards, with some changes made.
 The altarpiece dates to 1664 and was designed by Laurits Lauritsen from Nes.
 In the center of the altarpiece is a painting believed to be by parish priest Knud Sevaldsen Bang (1633-1694).
 The church has a distinctive collection of paintings dating from the late 17th century including works believed to be by priest and artist Didrik Muus (1633–1706).
 There was also a major renovation in 1700-1703.
 This time, the old wooden tower was removed, and a new tower on the west end of the building was erected with a church porch at the base of the tower.
-A high spire had been planned, but the base of the tower is said to be too weak and not built together with the church walls, so the high spire was not build.
+A high spire had been planned, but the base of the tower was said to be too weak and not built together with the church walls, so the high spire was not built.
 The year 1702 is painted on the lime plaster under the eaves, marking the year of construction on that addition.
 In connection with the removal of the old tower, the entire roof of the nave was also removed.
 The exterior walls of the nave were built higher before rebuilding the roof, giving the nave flat ceiling as opposed to the original with a higher central part.
 The short transepts were removed, giving the church a long church floorplan.
 The baptismal font dates to 1703 and was designed by Lars Jensson Borg (d.
 1710).
 A tower clock with a dial was set up on the north tower wall in 1713.
 In 1807, there were major repairs to the floor and ceiling.